sous-chefs/certificate/README.md

 LWRP which can be plugged into other recipes, such as the postfix or apache2 cookbooks.

-#### Important note
+#### Warning about Vault mode

+Vault mode is not supported in chef-solo, and will result in a failure condition.
+One needs to select either encrypted, or unencrypted, `data_bag_type` for use with chef-solo.

+#### Testing with encrypted data_bags

+The KITCHEN.md is a reference document for testing encrypted data_bags with test-kitchen.
-The KITCHEN.md documents the `test/integration` files used to validate the `certificate_manage` LWRP converges correctly.
-Files in the `test/integration` should not be used in production.
-Files include a self-signed "snake oil" certificate/key and an `encrypted_data_bag_secret` file which are not secure to use beyond testing.
+The stub files in`test/integration` are used to validate the `certificate_manage` library.
+These stub files in `test/integration` should not be used in production.
+These files include self-signed "snake oil" certificate/key and an `encrypted_data_bag_secret` file which are not secure to use beyond testing.

 Requirements
 ------------